-Time commitment Physics 231 is a demanding course and you should allocate sufficient time during the semester to do well in the course.
+Time commitment Physics 227/232 is a demanding course and you should allocate sufficient time during the semester to do well in the course.
 This is up to about 12 hours per week outside of class time for review and practice, exercising the techniques you'll learn here.
-If you are spending more time per week than that, please chat with me so we can develop a different study strategy that works for you.
+If you are spending much more time per week than that, please chat with me so we can develop a different study strategy that works for you.
 Course Grades The final grade is calculated on an absolute scale.
-There are 100 points possible for this course: 30 points - Three Midterm Exams (15 each, lowest dropped) 40 points - Final Exam 10 points - Weekly Quizzes (two lowest dropped) 15 points - Homework Assignments (including journal) 05 points - Laboratory The grading policy is non-competitive and fairly lenient, but there is no curve.
+There are 100 points possible for this course: 45 points - Three Midterm Exams (15 each) 30 points - Final Exam (comprehensive) 05 points - Weekly Quizzes 10 points - Homework Assignments (including journal) 10 points - Laboratory The grading policy is non-competitive and fairly lenient, but there is no curve.
 I can only assign a letter grade at the end of the term.
-Class time Each class period will consist of lectures, interactive discussions, problem solving, and conceptual quizzes (clicker questions).You will often work in teams of three students ("a manager", "a skeptic", "a recorder") in the SCALE-UP fashion to solve problems posed in class.
+Class time Each class period will consist of lectures, interactive discussions, problem solving, and conceptual quizzes.You will sometimes work in teams of three students ("a manager", "a skeptic", "a recorder") in the SCALE-UP fashion to solve problems posed in class.
 Homework The homework is to be submitted via the web using Mastering Physics.
-The class ID is ODU2012PHYSICS231SATOGATA.
-Homework will be set as we progress through the course.
+The class ID is ODU2014PHYS232SATOGATA Homework will be set as we progress through the course.
 One assignment will be due approximately each week, (about 12 assignments).
-Assignments are due before 21:00 at the Mastering Physics web site on the indicated date.
+Assignments are due before 24:00 at the Mastering Physics web site on the indicated date.
 Each student is required to keep an Assignment Journal in which all assignment problems are to be completed before posting solutions on Mastering Physics.
-The journal will be collected, reviewed, and graded by the class TA's.
+The journal will be collected, reviewed, and graded.
 No individual extension of assignment submission dates will be given.
 Doing the homework problems is one of the best ways to learn the material.
 Credit for homework is given to encourage practicing and thinking about physics on a regular basis.
 Think of it as exercise for your brain, and meant to be fun!
 Reading Assignments For most classes you will be given a reading assignment.
 You may need to answer a few reading assignment questions.
 The reading assignment questions will be given as class quizzes or as Mastering Physics assignments.
-Laboratory In SCALE UP classes there are no traditional labs.
-Labs are be integrated with inclass lectures and activities.
-You do not need to purchase a lab manual.Labs will be done in groups.
-Some labs may require formal lab reports.
-To receive a credit for the group report, you must have contributed to the report.
+Laboratory Laboratory exercises will be run on selected Fridays as shown on the Lecture Course Schedule on the class website.
+You do not need to purchase a lab manual.
+Lab handouts will be posted on the course website.
+Labs will vary in length and complexity and will be done in groups.
+Labs require a formal report to be submitted by each student for grading.
+These should follow basic scientific report guidelines.
+Each student must write an individual report that MUST include original data collected in during the experiment and signed by the instructor or TA prior to leaving the lab.
+To get credit for the lab you must have attended and completed the experiment and submitted a satisfactory laboratory report.
+Incomplete/unsatisfactory reports (<75%) will be returned for revision.

 Quizzes Quizzes will be given on weeks that we don't have exams or midterms.
 A quiz consists of a few short problem-solving and/or conceptual questions.
-There are no make-up quizzes; however, your lowest two quiz scores will be dropped.
+There are no make-up quizzes.